ColteRodriguez/PixLab/README.md

 ### Detectron2 Useful Info <a name="Detectron2_Usefull_Info"></a>

 The detectron2 repo can be found [here](https://github.com/facebookresearch/detectron2/tree/main).
 Everything necesary to the project can be found either in this Readme or in their tutorial ipynb.

+In order to avoid including a correct detectron2 build in the repo and wasting space, the code installs detectron2 and dependencies automatically to your device.
+Some modules, like detectron2 and torchvision are best installed and run through a conda environment.
+With anaconda installed simply run the following in the terminal/CL:

+    # create environment geo with python version 3.9 installed on
+    conda create -n geo python=3.9
+    # activate environment, you can now install the different packages in your newly created environment.
+    conda activate geo
+    conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia

+And install detectron2

+    git clone git@github.com:facebookresearch/detectron2.git # if this does not work, download detectron2 repo as zip file. cd detectron 2
+    pip install -e .

+Let's double check we can both import pytorch and detectron2 by running python with the following command:

+    python

+    import torch
+    import detectron2
+    # if both works, let's just exit
+    exit()

+This is an obnoxious step, and, while it isn't strictly required to run the code in the repo, it will lead to fewer errors

 ### Documented Errors, Bugs, and, fixes <a name="Documented_Errors_Bugs_and_fixes"></a>